fuzzylogicxx/fuzzylogic/posts/1586692200-use-emoji-as-favicon.md

 location: Glasgow
 noteTitle: 1586692200
 ---
 Here’s a neat trick.
 You can use an emoji as a favicon!
-I’ve written previously about how to do favicons properly, but for short-lived hack projects you tend to just need something quick and dirty.
+I’ve written previously about how to do favicons properly, but for a short-lived hack project you tend to just need something quick and dirty.
 Chris Coyier has also shared [a nice lil’ Codepen website](https://000458870.codepen.website/) showing the technique in action.

 <figure>